awei05/Practical-statistics-DS/README.md

-# Practical Statistics for Data Scientists in PYTHON
+# Practical Statistics for Data Scientists

 ## The Data Source